- A brand: Real Talk is straight-up, a bit cheeky, and peer-to-peer; it’s meant to feel the opposite of expert-driven health education.

 Team & partners

-Ask A Dude is one solution that came from The Fifth Space, powered by Burnaby Association for Community Inclusion, posAbilities, and Simon Fraser Society for Community Living.
+Real Talk (formerly known as Ask A Dude) is one solution that came from The Fifth Space, powered by Burnaby Association for Community Inclusion, posAbilities, and Kinsight.
 Implementation and scale is supported by Public Health Canada.

 Real Talk was lovingly created by John Woods, Bobae Kim, Hayley Gray, and Irena Flego – with support from Charlotte Secheresse.